Bogdan-Branzaniuc/Tundorul/README.md

  # //// Important /////
   * the ```suggestion app```, ```Appscheduler``` and ```other Twitch Api Calls``` were manually and carefully tested
   * They were left outside the ```unitests``` Since the first is using Django Unicorn Library with Ajax calls and the later could end with a ban from twitch on my Twitch Application, which in fact happened once due to an error loop in Jobs directory that makes use of ```Appscheduler```.
+  * I waited for all the time intervals up to 5 times consecutively and checked the application's logs on heroku and everything was running smoothly.

 # Validators